alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-An AuthManager has a `DataStore`, an `AuthSession`, and an `AuthProviderConfiguration`.
-We'll cover what the `AuthProviderConfiguration` is in a minute, but for now just think of it as a way for the consuming code to say "Hey AuthManager, use this implementation for RemoteAuthProvider", without the consuming code knowing how that implementation works.
+An AuthManager has a `RemoteAuthProvider`, a `DataStore`, and an `AuthSession`.

+The three steps to signing in:

+Step 1: Send credentials to `RemoteAuthProvider`

+- Deal with any errors and return
+- If an `AuthSession` is returned, then Step 2

+  Step 2: Cache the AuthSession in the `DataStore`

+- Deal with any errors and return
+- If no errors occurred, then...

+  Step 3: Set the AuthManager's AuthSession to the AuthSession returned by `RemoteAuthProvider`

+Let's see Steps 1 to 3 in code, starting with the RemoteAuthProvider.

 <h4>Leveraging Null Checks to Direct Authentication Flow</h4>

 If you're not familiar with guards, I suggest you give this espresso, [a concise explanation of guards](/what-is-a-guard), a quick read.
 If you are familiar with them, onwards!

-Let's see how AuthManager facilitates signing in.

-Step 1: Send Credentials to `RemoteAuthProvider` and receive an `AuthSession` if successful, and `AuthError` if unsuccesful.
+Step 1: Call sign-in with credentials on `RemoteAuthProvider` and receive an `AuthSession` if successful, and `AuthError` if unsuccesful.

 <div class="impl">